BIMSBbioinfo/intro2UnixandSGE/pages/unix_for_beginners/connecting_to_a_remote_server.md

 programs with a user-interface and can see the visual output of your work such as R or matlab plots.

-To use this feature, you need to use -X or -Y option with SHH.
+To use this feature, you need to use -X or -Y option with SSH.
 See below:

     ssh -X username@remote.host.com